 ISAC is required annually to adopt a comprehensive investment policy to invest the funds received through contract payments.
-The Commission approved the Illinois Prepaid Tuition Program's most recent revision to the investment policy in June 2013.
+The Commission approved the Illinois Prepaid Tuition Program's FY14 revision to the investment policy in June 2013; the most recent policy update was done in July 2014.